 The College reserves the right to award all degrees or certificates earned.

 Formal commencement ceremonies are held in May for graduating classes within the academic year.
 For further information, please check the Commencement webpage.

 Harford Community College (HCC) provides high quality, accessible and affordable educational opportunities for all ages.
-The college offers four different associate degrees and several certificates in unique programs of study (majors).
-The Continuing Education and Training division offers training for the community, youth camps and senior programs.
+The college offers five different associate degrees and several certificates in unique programs of study (majors).
+The Community Education division offers training for the community, youth camps and senior programs.
 To learn more about HCC and the degree and certificate options HCC has for you, please see the Programs of Study list within the catalog.
 If you need further information, please contact the Office of the Vice President for Academic Affairs.

 The Associate of Arts degree recognizes a curricular focus on the liberal arts (humanities, social sciences and similar subjects) and fine arts.
 The Associate of Arts degree not only transfers to appropriate baccalaureate programs, but also provides for career exploration and skills upgrading.